 In this interview with Ndubuisi Micheal Obineme, Managing Editor of The Energy Republic, Engr.
-Osayande Igiehon, Heirs Energies CEO, speaks on Today, Heirs Energies has proved popular, and his inspirational career journey in the global energy industry, as well as the super story behind the Heirs Energies operational excellence in the Nigerian energy, oil, and gas industry, coupled with the company's ambitious target to acquire additional assets and expand operations across Africa.
+Osayande Igiehon, Heirs Energies CEO, speaks on his inspirational career journey in the global energy industry, as well as the super story behind the Heirs Energies operational excellence in the Nigerian energy, oil, and gas industry, coupled with the company's ambitious target to acquire additional assets and expand operations across Africa.